Lena Oberdorf

 Lena Sophie Oberdorf (born 19 December 2001) is a German professional footballer who plays as a midfielder for Bundesliga club Bayern Munich and the Germany national team.
 A versatile player who can play in various positions ranging from centre-back, left-back, defensive midfielder, and central midfielder, Oberdorf is considered one of the most promising young talents in women's football.

 Early life

+Lena Sophie Oberdorf was born on 19 December 2001 in Gevelsberg, Germany.
+Both of Oberdorf's parents were professional footballers, with her dad a professional footballer.
+She has an older brother, Fortuna Düsseldorf player Tim Oberdorf, and an older sister, Julia, who plays American football.

 Oberdorf played on, and captained, boys' football teams in her youth.
 Oberdorf started football at TuS Ennepetal.
 As a D youth, she switched to TSG Sprockhövel, where she was on boys' teams until 2018.
 She was the only girl in the German youth league she played in, as the captain of TSG Sprockhövel.

 Club career

 SGS Essen

 In November 2017, Oberdorf signed a three-year contract with Bundesliga club SGS Essen, agreeing to join in the summer of 2018.

 She made her SGS debut on 9 September 2018 in DfB-Pokal second round against SV Henstedt-Ulzburg, where she immediately scored two goals in a 14–0 win.
 Almost a week later, on 15 September 2018 (matchday 1), Oberdorf scored two more goals in a 4–0 away victory against MSV Duisburg in the Frauen-Bundesliga.